Best Personal Loans in UAE for Expats (2026)

 Several UAE banks offer personal loans for expats with competitive interest rates, flexible repayment terms, and fast processing.

-Emirates NBD offers one of the lowest flat interest rates in the UAE, especially for expats working at listed companies.
+Emirates NBD personal loan UAE 2026 is one of the top choices for expats, offering some of the lowest interest rates in the market, especially for employees working with listed companies and stable income profiles.

 • Flat Interest Rate: Starting from 2.59%